 Layered listening takes practice and skill.
 It's part of every Taiko performer's artistic toolbox.
-And we as audience can use this skill to get more out of every music experience, including this year's performance of Kodo: Evolution at Cal Performances.
+And we as audience members can use this skill to get more out of every music experience, including this year's performance of Kodo's Tsuzumi: One Earth Tour at Cal Performances.

-5. About the Art Form: Taiko Drumming
+About the Art Form: Taiko Drumming

 "As a percussion, is the most primitive instrument and it may have been used for communication or religious rituals.
-In feudal Japan, was often used to motivate troops, to call out orders or announcements or to set a marching pace."
+In feudal Japan, was often used to motivate troops, to call out orders or announcements or to set a marching pace." - From Japan Art & Culture blog